gowebly/gowebly/README.md

 ## 🏆 A win-win cooperation

-If you liked the `gowebly` project and found it useful for your tasks, please give it a 🌟 **GitHub Star** and click 👁️ **Watch** to avoid missing notifications about new versions!
+If you liked the `gowebly` project and found it useful for your tasks, please click a 👁️ **Watch** button to avoid missing notifications about new versions, and give it a 🌟 **GitHub Star**!

+It really **motivates** us to make this product **even** better.

 <img width="100%" alt="gowebly star and watch" src="https://github.com/gowebly/gowebly/assets/11155743/6f92ec26-1fe3-44c6-9a13-3abd3ffa58eb">

 And now, I invite you to participate in this project!
-Let's work **together** to create the **most useful** tool for developers on the web today.
+Let's work **together** to create and popularize the **most useful** tool for developers on the web today.

 - [Issues][repo_issues_url]: ask questions and submit your features.
 - [Pull requests][repo_pull_request_url]: send your improvements to the current.
+- Say a few words about the project on your social networks and blogs (Dev.to, Medium, Хабр, and so on).

-Your PRs & issues are welcome!
+Your PRs, issues & any words are welcome!
 Thank you 😘

 ### 🌟 Stargazers